-There are really only two options when it comes to raw foods for your pet; you can prepare your pet’s meals at home with raw meats, bones, and vegetables of your choosing, or you can buy commercially produced raw foods which typically come in convenient frozen patties or freeze dried packages.
+There are only two options when it comes to raw foods for your pet; you can prepare your pet’s meals at home with raw meats, bones, and vegetables of your choosing, or you can buy commercially produced raw foods which typically come in convenient frozen patties or freeze dried packages.

 Home prepared raw foods can be challenging as you will be responsible for ensuring proper nutritional balance.
 It may help to ask a pet nutritionist and/or your veterinarian for advice on how to properly prepare raw foods for your pet.
-For some animals the effects of nutritional deficiencies can take months or even years to become evident.
+For some animals, the effects of nutritional deficiencies can take months or even years to become evident.
 This means that if you fail to get it right the first time, you may be subjecting your four-legged buddy to unintended health consequences.

-It is important to understand that preparing a raw food diet at home can be expensive and time consuming, and may require appliances not typically found in the average kitchen (think meat grinders and deep freezers).
+It is important to understand that preparing a raw food diet at home can be expensive and time-consuming, and may require appliances not typically found in the average kitchen (think meat grinders and deep freezers).
 Also, due to the risk of harmful pathogens, you must be fastidious when cleaning up after preparation and feeding to mitigate the risks of cross-contamination.

 While there are risks, costs, and conveniences to consider where home preparation is concerned, there are benefits as well.

 When preparing your pet’s food at home you know exactly what is going into their food.
-You choose the meats, bone, vegetables, and grains and mix them to the proportions that you feel are best.
+You choose the meats, bones, vegetables, and grains and mix them to the proportions that you feel are best.
 There are no preservatives, colorings, additives, or fillers unless you choose to add them.

 Having total control over your pet’s diet also gives you an advantage with pets that have specific nutritional needs.
-With homemade meals you can tailor your pet’s food to meet certain dietary requirements that are unique to your pet.
+With homemade meals, you can tailor your pet’s food to meet certain dietary requirements that are unique to your pet.
 Again, we strongly encourage you to speak with your veterinarian and/or a nutritionist to ensure proper nutritional balance.

 Sourcing your raw food from a commercial provider can help mitigate many of the disadvantages associated with preparing foods at home.
 Commercial providers are required by law to meet certain nutritional benchmarks that help ensure that your pet is getting all the nutrients and vitamins he/she needs.
 This means that you are less likely to inadvertently neglect certain nutritional requirements.

-Commercially sourced raw foods are typically packaged in individual servings, either frozen or freeze dried.
+Commercially sourced raw foods are typically packaged in individual servings, either frozen or freeze-dried.
 This generally makes for easier storage and mealtime preparation.
 It also eliminates much of the mess associated with preparing raw foods at home.